peaceemilienne/Hudl-Login-Automation/README.md

     - `test_hudl.py`: Main test module that runs all the test cases.

 #### `config.py`
-Configuration file containing parameters and settings for the project. the Selenium WebDriver.
+Configuration file containing parameters for the project.

 #### `utilities/`
-Utility functions and setup scripts.
+Utility setup scripts.

 - **`setup_webdriver.py`**: Script for setting up the WebDriver for browser automation.